geekitude/dokuwiki-template-colormag/README.md

 ### Footer widgets

 * Login form or informations about current user as well as potentially usefull links like `register` and `update profile`
-* Contact informations: automatically shows the content of `wiki:contact` wiki page (you can find an example of such page in `colormag/debug` folder)
-* Usefull Links: will show the content of closest `links` wiki page (you can choose another page name in settings and can find an example of such page in `colormag/debug` folder)
+* Links: will show the content of closest `links` wiki page (you can choose another page name in settings and can find an example of such page in `colormag/debug` folder)
 * Licence widget shows current license choosen for the whole wiki (you can choose between no image, small button or larger badge
 * QRCode to current page shows up when printing page if `QRCode2` plugin is enabled
+* Wiki Widget: automatically shows the content of `wiki:widget` wiki page (you can find an example of such page in `colormag/debug` folder)

 ### HTML hooks